collective/collective.contextimage/README.rst

 You can clone it or `get access to the github-collective
 <http://collective.github.com/>`_ and work directly on the project.

-Maintainer is Robert NIederreiter and the BlueDynamics Alliance developer team.
+Maintainer is Robert Niederreiter and the BlueDynamics Alliance developer team.
 We appreciate any contribution and if a release is needed to be done on pypi, please just contact one of us
 `dev@bluedynamics dot com <mailto:dev@bluedynamics.com>`_